WCC-Library/oadb/README.md

 # Purpose
 * A way to build collaboration into a project that relies on collaboration.
-  * A way to use GitHub Pages as a way of showing librarians the benefit of Git.
-(Problem, Librarians often want to publish info but don't useful outlets).
+  * Evaluate product versus Google Sheets to store, collaborate and share tabular data
-  * Evaluate versus Google Sheets to store, collaborate and share tabular data
+  * Maybe use Git Pages to share data?

 # Data